Content code

 Diverging lenses can be identified by touch, since the centre of the lens feels thinner than its ends.

-There are three types of diverging lenses.
+There are three types of diverging lenses:

 Biconcave Plano-concave